alexandre-beleza-rodrigues/ds-salary/README.md

 *	Removed rows without salary
 *	Parsed rating out of company text
 *	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
 *	Transformed founded date into age of company
 *	Made columns for if different skills were listed in the job description:
     * Python